How to avoid the 7 Titanic mistakes of communication

 Spending money unnecessarily: Well, who wants to do that?
 But the reality is that many marketing budgets are poorly managed or directed.
 It is often what CEOs or CMOs complain about – resources spent on campaigns that do not provide a real benefit to the bottom line.
 Or campaigns that create a fleeting buzz, but like any sugar-hit the result dissipates quickly.

 Rubbish content: We regularly see organisations frustrated by the lack of traction their content receives.
 But let us be frank: so much content out there is bland, boring and banal.
 Creating a community requires quality content.
 Much of what you see on social media is repetitive and cliched.
 What resonates is content that provides the audience with insights or solutions to their problems, supported by real results and compelling personal stories or case studies.
-And, gee, loosen the tie and show some personality rather than blending in with the rest of the crowded web scene.

 Ignoring the X-factor: Typically, only about 10 per cent of an iceberg is visible.
 In the Titanic’s case, another 70 million tonnes of rock-hard Greenland ice sat below the waterline.
 What we often do not recognise are those people around us who will help us achieve our ambitions.
 Is your team as inspired or as well-functioning as it should be?
 Is it structured to meet the needs of your audiences?
 Do you provide employees with the training, coaching, equipment and encouragement to excel?